goooooouwa/writings/resume.md

 #### Personal responsibility

-As the offshore product manager, responsible for the successful delivery of the SustainChain platform, including:
+As the offshore product manager, responsible for the successful delivery of the modernized SaaS platform, including:

 - Client engagement
 - Manage product roadmap